datasciencecampus/chrono_lens/cloud/README.md

 # Adding new Cloud Functions

 The folder structure and naming convention in `cloud` directory is used to deploy functions to GCP.
-We wanted to share code between cloud functions so all cloud functions sit within `cloud/functions` folder. `dsc_lib` is where you can store code which can be shared by the cloud functions. `dsc_lib` is on the same level as `functions`.
+We wanted to share code between cloud functions so all cloud functions sit within `cloud/functions` folder. `chrono_lens` is where you can store code which can be shared by the cloud functions, this folder is in the root of the project.
 A breakdown of the structure is shown below, follow the steps below to add the function:

 ## 1. Set up folder structure